Services

 Who this is for

-HR and safety teams managing workplace drug testing programs, designated employer representatives overseeing DOT pools, operations leaders responsible for shift coverage, and TPAs that need a field partner who reads requisitions literally.
-If you are standing up a new program or replacing a clinic-only model, we help translate your handbook or DOT plan into workable logistics.
+HR and safety teams running workplace drug testing programs, DERs managing DOT pools, operations leaders protecting shift coverage, and TPAs that need field partners who execute requisitions literally—including employers replacing a clinic-only model with on-site support.

-Mobile delivery does not relax program rules.
-DOT-covered employees still need DOT-appropriate steps and forms; non-DOT employees still need policy-authorized specimens and observation rules.
-Blended sites should flag each donor’s program before the collector arrives so paperwork matches reality.
+Mobile delivery does not relax federal or state program rules.
+DOT-covered employees still receive DOT-appropriate procedures; non-DOT donors still need policy-authorized specimens and observation language.

-When in doubt, your DER, TPA, and counsel—not the collector—decide program type and test authority.
-We focus on defensible execution once the order is clear.
+Your DER, TPA, and counsel decide authority and program type; we focus on defensible execution once the order is clear.

 Common questions